iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___6.0.3/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.royalmail.app.droid 4 reviews"/>
 </p>

+> Excellent app easy to use<br> :date: __2020-12-18 15:14:40__

+> I did not spell my email address correctly but when I went in to amend found nowhere to edit my details<br> :date: __2020-12-17 14:44:41__

+> I like the app.
+Feature request: Address book, and option to set default home address.
+Unless I have missed it.<br> :date: __2020-12-17 08:50:28__

 > For buying postage, it's almost perfect.
 I use this to post items that I make for my Etsy page, and it's mostly really good.
 Will be close to a 5* for that as soon as they include international postage.<br> :date: __2020-12-08 02:00:45__